GameStop frenzy leaves behind a mess for Wall Street regulators

 “The best mathematicians in America are trying to beat the other best mathematicians to a stock trade by a millionth of a second,” said Rep. Brad Sherman (D-Calif.), chair of the House Financial Services subcommittee on investor protection, entrepreneurship and capital markets.
 “I’d like to see our capital markets be a place for investing because you think a company is going to do well, and where companies can raise the capital they need to create jobs.
 Instead you have high-frequency trading, whose social utility is hard to identify, consuming enormous intellectual resources, and I don’t know with what purpose.”

 The full House committee will consider the issue at a Feb.
 18 hearing.
+House Financial Services Committee Chairwoman Maxine Waters (D-Calif.) said she is still finalizing the witness list for the hearing and aims for it to shed light on “exactly what happened.”
+She said she wants to hear from Reddit, Robinhood, GameStop and “some of the hedge funds.”
+She said a legislative response isn’t imminent.
+“I think we have a long way to go.”

 The Senate Banking Committee has announced its own hearing, though no date has been set.
-And its as-yet unscheduled confirmation hearing for Gary Gensler, President Biden’s pick to head the SEC, will focus at least in part on how he intends to address the matter.
+And its as-yet-unscheduled confirmation hearing for Gary Gensler, President Biden’s pick to head the SEC, will focus at least in part on how he intends to address the matter.

 Allison Herren Lee, the agency’s acting chair, said her first priority is looking into the decision-making by Robinhood and other online trading platforms, which caused an uproar last week when they limited trading in GameStop and other stocks that retail investors had sent soaring.
-In a Monday interview with National Public Radio, Lee said the SEC wants to ensure those decisions are “compliant with regulations, that they’re transparent to their customers and that they’re consistently and fairly applied.”
+In an interview Monday with NPR, Lee said the SEC wants to ensure those decisions are “compliant with regulations, that they’re transparent to their customers and that they’re consistently and fairly applied.”

 Hedge funds — a number of which suffered billions of dollars in losses from taking short positions against stocks that retail traders bought up — also face greater scrutiny.
 House Financial Services Committee Chairwoman Maxine Waters (D-Calif.) said in a statement their “unethical conduct directly led to the recent market volatility.”
 And Sherman and others have called for more disclosures from hedge funds, including their short positions, and potentially higher capital requirements.